MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/v2-openai-migration-guide.md

 The latest `OpenAI` SDK does not support text generation modality, when migrating to their underlying SDK we had to drop support as well and remove `TextGeneration` specific services.

-If you were using any of the `OpenAITextGenerationService` or `AzureOpenAITextGenerationService` you will need to update your code to target a chat completion model instead, using `OpenAIChatCompletionService` or `AzureOpenAIChatCompletionService` instead.
+If you were using OpenAI's `gpt-3.5-turbo-instruct` legacy model with any of the `OpenAITextGenerationService` or `AzureOpenAITextGenerationService` you will need to update your code to target a chat completion model instead, using `OpenAIChatCompletionService` or `AzureOpenAIChatCompletionService` instead.

 > [!NOTE]
 > OpenAI and AzureOpenAI `ChatCompletion` services also implement the `ITextGenerationService` interface and that may not require any changes to your code if you were targeting the `ITextGenerationService` interface.